knative/build/.github/issue-template.md

 <!--
-Uncomment leaving one or more of the following to ensure that the appropriate working groups are aware of the issue:
+Uncomment and remove leading >, leaving one or more of the following to ensure that the appropriate working groups are aware of the issue:

-/area API
+> /area API
-/area monitoring
+> /area monitoring
-/area test-and-release
+> /area test-and-release

 -->

 <!--
-Uncomment leaving one or more of the following to classify the kind of issue:
+Uncomment and remove leading >, leaving one or more of the following to classify the kind of issue:

-/kind bug
+> /kind bug
-/kind dev
+> /kind dev
-/kind doc
+> /kind doc
 -->

 <!--
-You may also assign an issue via:
+You may also assign an issue via (remove leading >)

-/assign @user
+> /assign @user
 -->

 ## Expected Behavior